pwk8/bookmarker/README.md

 local   all             all                                     peer
 ```

-On the Amazon Linux operating system, and possibly on some other configurations, you will also need to change `ident` to `md5` in the following two lines.
+On the Amazon Linux operating system, and possibly on some other configurations, you will also need to change `ident` to `md5` in the next two uncommented lines below the line above.

-Restart PostgreSQL.
+Restart the PostgreSQL database.
 Here again, the syntax depends on the flavor of Linux installed on the server.

 * On the Debian or Ubuntu operating system, execute the following shell command as the root user: